open-cluster-management-io/multicluster-controlplane/README.md

 ### Option 3: Deploy multicluster-controlplane with external etcd on Openshift Cluster

 #### Install etcd
-Set environmrnt variables and deploy etcd.
+Set environment variables and deploy etcd.
 * `ETCD_NS` (optional) is the namespace where the etcd is deployed in.
 The default is `multicluster-controlplane-etcd`.

 For example: